A ban on Texas public universities’ diversity offices inches closer to becoming law

 “There is virtually no evidence that DEI programs have closed the gap in terms of minority student outcomes, minority recruitment and faculty hiring,” Kuempel told members when he laid out his version of the Senate bill on the House floor Friday.

-Critics also accuse DEI programs of pushing left-wing ideology onto students and faculty and say that these programs prioritize social justice over merit and achievement.
+Critics also accuse DEI programs of pushing what they characterize as left-wing ideology onto students and faculty and say that these programs prioritize social justice over merit and achievement.

 The compromising amendment offered to end the debate late Friday was not the only change lawmakers made to the House version of the bill.